 NSF POSTDOCTORAL RESEARCH FELLOW IN BIOLOGY

 B.A.
 Biology.
 North Central College, 2006-2010

-My research interests center on the fundamental constraints and drivers of biodiversity, specifically how diversity relates to food-web dynamics, ecosystem responses to habitat disturbances such as invasive species and resource pulses, and the feedback loops between food webs and ecosystem processes.
-I have studied the implications of conservation management of biodiversity in human-dominated landscapes, particularly for insects, spiders and related arthropods.
+My research interests center on the fundamental constraints and drivers of soil biodiversity, specifically how diversity relates to food-web dynamics, ecosystem responses to perturbations like biological invasions and resource pulses, and the feedback loops between food webs and ecosystem processes.
+I have studied the implications of conservation management on biodiversity in human-dominated landscapes, particularly for insects, spiders and related arthropods.
 I have also investigated how invasive plants can influence the structure and function of soil food webs in forest ecosystems.
-My current research examines how vegetation structure alters feedback interactions between soil and plant food webs in sub-arctic Iceland.
+My postdoctoral research currently examines how insect subsidies can affect soil community structure and function in subarctic Iceland.

-Topics of interest: biodiversity; conservation; ecosystem processes; food-web ecology; insect ecology; lake-land linkages; landscape ecology; invasion biology;soil food webs; urban ecology.
+Topics of interest: biodiversity; conservation; ecosystem processes; food-web ecology; insect ecology; lake-land linkages; landscape ecology; invasion biology;soil ecology; soil food webs; urban ecology.